karthikvx/df-val/cicd_pipeline_notes.md

-I can see the CI/CD pipeline file has most of the implementation but was cut off during the model registration script.
-Let me complete that script and finalize the CI/CD pipeline implementation.Perfect!
-I've completed the CI/CD pipeline implementation.
-The `cicd_pipeline.py` now includes:

-## Key Features Completed:

 ### 1. **Complete CodeBuild Projects**
 - **Data Validation**: Validates data quality, runs preprocessing, generates data profiles
 - **Model Training**: Trains models with hyperparameter optimization, generates reports